Mulwor/note-app/0_interview/on-english/HR-Interview.md

 - **Answer:** Be honest, and show active improvement.
 - **Example:** "I used to take too long polishing every detail.
 Now, I set internal deadlines and follow the 80/20 rule to balance quality and delivery speed."

-11. **Why should we hire you?**

-- **Answer:** Highlight fit, past performance, and readiness.
-- **Example:** "I understand Microsoft’s systems and expectations, having delivered production-ready code during my internship.
-My skills in system design and eagerness to learn make me a strong fit for the team."

-12. Tell me about a difficult situation at work.
-How did you handle it?

 ### **Work Experience and Skills**

-13. **Walk me through your resume.**

-- **Answer:** Brief overview of education, internships, and major projects.
-- **Example:** "I’m currently at LPU.
-I’ve interned at CipherSchools managing operations, authored 120+ DSA questions at LeetCode, and built production-level full-stack applications.
-At Microsoft, I contributed to backend service optimization."

 14. **What was your biggest achievement in your previous job?**

-- **Answer:** Pick a measurable and impactful result.
-- **Example:** "At Microsoft, I reduced service response latency by 25% through optimized API integration and caching, which improved internal tool performance."
+**Answer:** "I was able to rewrite the legacy code of the project from a JavaScript class component into a functional component with TypeScript in 4 months."

-15. **Describe a challenging situation and how you handled it.**
+15. **Describe a challenging (difficult) situation and how you handled it.**

-- **Answer:** Use STAR format.
-- **Example:** "I was blocked by incomplete documentation.
-I reached out to engineers, reverse-engineered API behavior, validated it with peers, and wrote clear internal documentation for future use."

----
+**Answer:** "The most difficult task for me was implementing a text editor.
+When I first started working at ITMO, I was the only developer and I needed to build it from scratch.
+The hardest part was figuring out how to do it and how to extend it with features like bold, italics, superscript, subscript, tooltips, and hyperlinks."

 16. **What tools and software do you use daily?**